nkabbara/nkabbara.github.io/docs/books/useful-not-true-wip.md

 Questions:

 * How do we test what are learning here?
 In tango, we have a milonga to test our skills and beleifs and points of view.
 Where can we test these rewirings in here?

+---

+### Reframe

+Explore many different ways of looking at your situation — finding perspectives you’d never considered before.

+Think a different way and you’ll feel a different way.
+You choose your reaction.
+Not the first one, but the next.

+1. Something happens.
+2. Get past your first emotional reaction.
+3. Consider other ways of looking at it.
+4. Pick one that feels empowering or useful.
+5. It shapes how you feel and what you’ll do.

+Other people’s judgements, values, and meanings are also inside of you, but you can replace these with your own.

+If you don’t choose your perspectives then you leave them up to mood, manipulation, or your worst impulses.
+Control your thoughts or be controlled.

+“What’s great about this?”,
+Don’t be so sure.
+Push past that first thought.
+Keep asking.
+You can always find something useful.

+Use what you learned from jigsaw puzzles.
+Start with the edges.
+Come up with extreme and ridiculous ideas that you’d never actually do, but are good for inspiration and finding the middle.

+You seem to be locked in a jail cell.
+But if you know there’s actually a secret exit, you’ll look harder, pushing and pulling everything until you find

+Your mind has a lot of trash, and often tells you there’s no way out of your situation — there’s nothing great about this.
+But if you decide that there is, you’ll keep looking until you find it.

+Trash bag with diamon inside.

+To change, reach past what comes naturally.
+Avoid your defaults.
+Get guidance outside of yourself.
+Use a different tool.
+How To Live is oblique strategies.

+Trails of useful perspectives:
+* Direct: Go directly for what I really want, instead of using other means to get there.
+What do I really want?
+And what’s the point of that?
+Am I keeping a job just to feel secure?
+Getting a university degree for the status?
+Starting a business for the freedom?
+Instead, find a more efficient path to the real end result.
+* Energizing: Inspires to get immediate action.
+* Self-reliant: It’s about the process, not the outcome.
+* Balancing: Prioritize what’s been neglected.
+* Selfless: “Useful” means for them and the greater good.
+* Selfish: Protect the goose
+* Lucid & lastting: Coming from a good state of mind, not angry, hurt, envious, or upset — not even ecstatically happy.
+Good in a few weeks as it is now?
+* Test first: then commit after a few tests
+* Healthy: Ask my idealized highest self how to think of this.
+* Long-term: In the big picture of my whole life, this is just a phase.
+Keep my eyes on the horizon.
+Short-term discomfort or pain can bring a deeply fulfilling reward.
+Serve the future.
+* Compensating for bias and prejudice: curved bowling

+Examples:
+* Silver medalist vs. bronze medalist
+* Guess my secret number between 1 and 100
+* Two Japanese in Brazil
+* No one leaves a bad relationship
+* NOLA's funerals